 Associate Professor, on leave 2018 - 2019

 On leave, 2018-2019

-Anderson has been David E. Finley Fellow (2009-12) and Ailsa Mellon Bruce Senior Fellow (2019) at the Center for Advanced Study in the Visual Arts, National Gallery of Art; and has received fellowships from the Deutscher Akademischer Austauschdienst, and the Kunsthistorisches Institut in Florenz (Max-Planck-Institut).
+Anderson has been David E. Finley Fellow (2009-12) and Ailsa Mellon Bruce Senior Fellow (2019) at the Center for Advanced Study in the Visual Arts, National Gallery of Art; and has received fellowships from the Deutscher Akademischer Austauschdienst, the Institute for Advanced Study, and the Kunsthistorisches Institut in Florenz (Max-Planck-Institut).
 In 2018, he received the Robert and Helen Appel Fellowship for Humanists and Social Scientists from the College of Arts and Sciences at Cornell.
 He currently serves on the Governing Board of the Byzantine Studies Association of North America.

 - Archaeology Program

 - History of Art and Visual Studies

 - Medieval Studies Program

 - History of Art, Archaeology and Visual Studies

 - Near Eastern Studies

 Cosmos and Community in Early Medieval Art (New Haven: Yale University Press, 2017).